Nick-Panaya/crime-data-workshop/intro.md

 * Extra functionality to find distances between points, select data inside a polygon, etc

 **Jupyter notebooks**
-*Follow the instructions to set up a notebook using:
+* Follow the instructions to set up a notebook using
   * IBM Cloud
   * Watson Studio